-It is not just the Old Testament that describes God's wrath in such violent and graphic terms.
-If anything, the New Testament is even more brutal.
-This is what the book of Revelation has to say about those who will take the Mark of the Beast during the Tribulation period:
+It's not just the Old Testament which describes God's wrath in such violent and graphic terms.
+The New Testament is even more clear about it.
+This is what the book of Revelation has to say about those who take the Mark of the Beast during the Tribulation period:

-Revelation 14:10: "The same shall drink of the wine of the wrath of God, which is poured out without mixture into the cup of his indignation; and he shall be tormented with fire and brimstone in the presence of the holy angels, and in the presence of the Lamb:

-11 And the smoke of their torment ascendeth up for ever and ever: and they have no rest day nor night, who worship the beast and his image, and whosoever receiveth the mark of his name."
+Revelation 14:10-11: "The same shall drink of the wine of the wrath of God, which is poured out without mixture into the cup of his indignation; and he shall be tormented with fire and brimstone in the presence of the holy angels, and in the presence of the Lamb: And the smoke of their torment ascendeth up for ever and ever: and they have no rest day nor night, who worship the beast and his image, and whosoever receiveth the mark of his name."

-The wrath of God is a very serious thing.
-It is an awful thing to endure; in fact, it cannot be endured.
-That is why it is so important to repent now, while there is still time.
-The wrath of God can be avoided.
-God is merciful to all who repent, and He will refuse none who come to Him.
+The wrath of God is a very serious thing!
+It's an awful thing to endure; in fact, it cannot be endured.
+That's why it's so important to repent now, while there's still time.
+The wrath of God can be avoided!
+God is merciful to all who repent and believe in Jesus, and He will reject no one who comes to Him.

-It is not just David who sought to curse the wicked.
+It isn't just David who cursed the wicked.
 We need to remember that God is vastly angrier with the wicked than David ever dreamed of being.
-God is the one who you need to be concerned about.
-Jesus Himself made that very point:
+God is the one you need to be concerned about.
+Jesus Himself made this very point: